 The link at the bottom of the page to open the workspace in Visual Studio (VS) Code may be convenient for checking the status of all version controlled libraries inside the workspace simultaneously.
 Clicking the link will open a VS Code workspace which includes all projects in the current Modelon Impact workspace.
 Going to the "Source Control" view (icon in the left sidebar) will show the local modifications in each of the version controlled projects.
 See more information in the section Version Control in Visual Studio Code.

 Share a Workspace🔗

-All projects in your workspace have to be under version control for you to be able to share them.
-If any project in the workspace is not under version control, you will get a notification when clicking "Share".
+All projects in your workspace have to be under version control for you to be able to share the workspace in configuration mode.
+If any project in the workspace is not under version control, you will get a notification when clicking the Publish.

-If any of your version controlled projects contain local modifications, the receiver will not get the same contents as you shared.
-If you have local modifications, you will get a warning when clicking the "Share" button.
+With configuration sharing, if any of your version controlled projects contain local modifications, the receiver will not get the same contents as you shared.
+If you have local modifications, you will get a warning when clicking the Publish button.

 The receiver that clicks the link will be guided through checkout of all version-controlled projects, and when all projects are available, the workspace can be imported by clicking "Import workspace", and the workspace is opened in Modelon Impact.
 If you already have checkouts matching the projects in the shared workspace, these are used, and if you have more than one match you can select which one to use.